wko27/blog/_posts/2017-08-19-Technical-vs-People-Manager.md

 categories: [long]
 ---

-This is part 2 of a post on how [https://wko27.github.io/blog/Team-Split](culture changed within engineering at Medallia).
+This is part 2 of a post on how [culture changed within engineering at Medallia]({% post_url 2017-08-19-Team-Split %})

 <hr/>